 Help Recruiters Provide the Ideal Digital Candidate Experience

 The weight of a positive candidate experience is on your recruiter’s shoulders.
-In this digital world, he can’t meet modern candidates’ preferences for hiring interactions without technology.
-Status quo hiring is too slow, too complicated and too inconvenient to allow him to compete for healthcare candidates who have many choices and work long hours.
+In this digital world, they can’t meet modern candidates’ preferences for hiring interactions without technology.
+Status quo hiring is too slow, too complicated and too inconvenient to allow them to compete for healthcare candidates who have many choices and work long hours.

 An AI-enabled recruiting assistant positions your recruiters to deliver a fast, easy, branded hiring experience that keeps healthcare talent engaged from first contact through job offer and hire.
 When integrated with a video interviewing platform, intelligent recruiting assistants can schedule candidates and hiring managers for interviews with a simple interaction on their mobile device.
 An AI-enabled assistant can also prioritize and advance candidates through an accelerated process, reducing candidate wait times and giving them more control of their experience while giving your recruiters an edge in quickly reaching and hiring better healthcare talent.